weberBen/geogebra-solver/README.md

-# GeoGebra Optimizer - Monorepo
+# GeoGebra Solver - Monorepo

 > The GeoGebra solver that nobody asked for